nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 The intended audience for this article is undergrad students or seasoned developers who want to refresh their knowledge on the subject.

-The code needs to be compiled with the `C99` flag.

 The reader should already be familiar with C (pointers, pointer functions, macros, memory management) and basic data structures knowledge (e.g., arrays, linked lists, and binary trees).

 # Table of contents